alexandrugris/my-jekyll-tech-blog/MyBlog/index.md

 ![This is me](assets/me.png){: .face-alex-gris }

-This blog is a complement to [www.alexandrugris.ro](http://www.alexandrugris.ro) and is dedicated mostly to technology.
-My initial idea was to have a notebook where I jot down interesting stuff I read on tech, so that I have a reference point for later use.
+This blog is a complement to [www.alexandrugris.ro](http://www.alexandrugris.ro) and is dedicated to technology.
+It started from my private notebook where I jot down interesting stuff I read on tech, so that I have a reference point for later use.
 Then, I thought, hey, why not make it public?
 So here it is: “From The Trenches - The Code”.

 Who am I?